tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Distilling The Unit.md

 - Due to Hysteresis of the B-H curve, energy is dissipated inside the core to create magnetizing flux
 - Energy loss in the magnetization process is represented by an additional shunt resistance $R_{M}$ in parallel with $L_{m}$
 ![](Attachments/Pasted%20image%2020231029144118.png)

+# Fundamentals of Renewable Energy and Solar Photovoltaic